rdbo/time-to-seconds/README.md

 # time-to-seconds
 Javascript function to convert a time string to seconds

 The function is integrated in a <script> tag in index.html.
 It is called time_to_secs.
+Time string format: "secs:mins:hours:days:monthes:years:decades:centuries:..."